 Pies were prepared a day in advance and the whole muffin pan wrapped and stored in the freezer.
 They went straight from freezer to oven in the morning.
 No soggy crust, no under/overbaked apples.

 A great alternative to these apple pies would be these bite sized apple pie bars shown above, which can also be made ahead.

 Thanks for stopping by!
-If you enjoyed the all American dessert buffet, you might also want to check out my Celebrating the States on Uncle Sam's Birthday post for even more ideas.
+If you enjoyed the all American dessert buffet, you might also want to check out my Celebrating the States on Uncle Sam's Birthday post for even more patriotic themed food ideas.